cquark7/cquark7/README.md

 ### Hi there 👋 I'm Deepankar!

-I'm a software engineer by profession, and an adventurer by heart 🌍
+I'm a software engineer by profession, and a philomath by heart 🌍

-My expertise is in Data Science, DevOps & Full-Stack Python Development 🐍
+My expertise is in Full-Stack Development 🐍, DevOps & Data Science.

-I'm currently in love with Investing and cybersecurity 🤓
+I'm currently in love with Investing and blockchain technology 🤓

 Sometimes I do Django and React ⚛️